Skip to content Skip to navigation

 Recommended Tools

 This page documents tools and practices that we consider "sensible defaults."
 Our goal is to help novices pick something and get started.
-If you feel the urge to argue with any of these recommendations, you're advanced enough that you don't need them.
+If you feel the urge to argue with any of these recommendations, you're probably advanced enough that you don't need them.

 Research Computing